Champagne Collard-Picard

 Certification HVE (Haute Valeur Environnementale)

-Vinification Spontaneous fermentation, large wooden casks (Foudres), no malo
+Vinification Spontaneous fermentation, large oak barrels (Foudres), no malo

 Réserve perpétuelle Yes, Solera style (2008-2020)